SiroxCW/Discord-Vampire-Theme/README.md

   2. Open your theme folder and put the bdVampire.css file in the themes folder.

 - Mobile
-  1. Download the enVampire.css file.
-  2. Open the themes tab in Enmity and click on the +.
+  1. Open the themes tab in Enmity and click on the +.
-  3. For the theme URL put in [this](https://raw.githubusercontent.com/SiroxCW/Discord-Vampire-Theme/main/enVampire.json) link.
+  2. For the theme URL put in [this](https://raw.githubusercontent.com/SiroxCW/Discord-Vampire-Theme/main/enVampire.json) link.

 <br/>